tmusabbir/glue-utils/README.md

  Blueprint (as of 10/2020 ), corresponding Glue resources don't get deleted automatically.
 Also, through Glue console, you cannot delete multiple Glue jobs together, you need to delete them individually.
 So, the clean-up process can take time.

 The following script deletes all Blueprint related Glue resources based on the Blueprint name.
-Before proceed, make sure you configure AWS CLI for the account where you want to clean up your Glue resources.
+Before proceeding, make sure you configure AWS CLI for the account where you want to clean up your Glue resources.

 [deleteResourceByBlueprintName.sh](scripts/deleteResourcesByBlueprintName.sh)